Listed below are common questions about ArcGIS StreetMap Premium.

 - Why can't I use the network data?

 - Why can't I edit, export, or uncompress the data?

 - May I use the data in the staging environment before using it in the production environment?

 - May I use the data in a failover server environment in case my production environment goes down?

 - What is the coordinate system for the StreetMap Premium file geodatabase?

 Mobile map package only

-StreetMap Premium data is delivered in compressed file geodatabase (.gdb) and mobile map package (.mmpk) formats.
-As ArcGIS software evolves and gets better, the format in which the data is delivered is subject to change.
-The ready-to-use, compressed, file geodatabase format is supported for use with ArcGIS Enterprise, ArcGIS Desktop, and ArcGIS Pro.
+Standard StreetMap Premium mapping and routing data is delivered in a compressed file geodatabase (.gdb) while the geocoding data is in Esri's proprietary locator file format.
+StreetMap Premium mobile map packages include mapping, routing, and geocoding data all compressed in .mmpk format.
+As ArcGIS software evolves and improves, the format in which the data is delivered is subject to change.
+The ready-to-use, compressed, file geodatabase format and the locator files are supported for use with ArcGIS Enterprise, ArcGIS Desktop, and ArcGIS Pro.
 The mobile map package format is supported for use with ArcGIS Pro.
 For more information on the StreetMap Premium data available in mobile map package format, see Mobile map packages for ArcGIS Pro and Navigator users.